aarddict/android/doc/aarddict-android.rst

 1.1
 ---

-- Do not scan SD card automatically on initial application startup.
+- Do not scan SD card automatically on initial application startup (:android-issue:`1`).

 - More lookup results are loaded as user scrolls ("More" button is removed).

-- Fixed article view not properly updating on Next/Back navigation.
+- Fixed article view not properly updating on Next/Back navigation (:android-issue:`3`).
   This was an issue only on Android 2.x: handling gestures breaks WebView, so swipe and long press gestures had to be removed.